shin-kinos/make-msa/README.md

 ### 3. Reduce redundancy

-By using CD-HIT, sequence redundancy in the Multi-FASTA file is reduced.
-All of the CD-HIT options are default.
+By using CD-HIT, sequence redundancy in the Multi-FASTA file is reduced with it's `-c` command at `0.7`.

 ### 4. Construct MSA